Matthew Cottle

 Matthew Cottle (born 16 February 1967) is an English film, stage, radio and television actor.
-He is best known for his role in Citizen Khan as Dave.

 Early life

-Cottle was born in Henley-on-Thames, Oxfordshire, and studied drama at the Royal Academy of Dramatic Art.
+Cottle was born in Henley-on-Thames, Oxfordshire, and studied drama at the Royal Academy of Dramatic Art, graduating in 1990 with an Acting (RADA Diploma).

 Film

 Cottle appeared in Richard Attenborough's 1992 Chaplin (as Stan Laurel), and in David Jones' 1999 adaptation of A Christmas Carol.
 Cottle also appeared in The Personal History of David Copperfield in 2019.